 • Investigate the correction potential of an optical actuator.

-- You are a Bachelor or Master’s student in Physics, Mathematics or Optics.
+- You are a master student in Physics, Mathematics or Optics.

-- You have good programming skills.
-Strong mathematics, algebra and Python skills are required.
+- You have good programming skills in MATLAB and are enthusiastic about analytics.

 - You have a strong affinity with the challenging technical subject.